-It is the policy of STCH Ministries that every traveler should verify that they have emergency medical insurance coverage for the Dominican Republic and El Salvador either through their personal insurance policy or their church.
+It is the policy of STCH Ministries that every traveler should verify that they have emergency medical insurance coverage for the Dominican Republic either through their personal insurance policy or their church.

-If you do not have this coverage we can refer you to a medical insurance provider.
-For more information, contact the International office 361.994.0940.
+If you do not have this coverage we can refer you to a medical resource provider.

+For more information, contact the International Ministry office 361-994-0940.